 Again, I’m going to stress that you don’t blindly follow your GPS or cell phone apps because you may input the wrong information or be in areas with dropped service.
 You should have a general idea of your route in case your digital devices fail.

 The U.S. Interstate highway system was planned out in a grid system across the U.S. and was primarily developed for National Defence purposes to connect and ensure quick deployment of military troops, along with evacuation of residents for emergency situations.
 Today, it’s also important to quickly move people and goods across the country.

 The key things to know about the Interstate system are the odd number Interstate highways follow along in a North/South direction.
-The lowest designated number start in the West and increasing as you travel east.
+The lowest designated number start in the West and increase as you travel east.
 For example, the naming of Interstates I-75, 77, 79, 81 or 95 increases as you go east.

 On our recent road trip, we admired the scenic beauty of the Appalachian Mountains and found amazing deals at various Outlet Malls.
-In Florida, we experienced the historical charm of St. Augustine, walked along the sandy beaches in Melbourne and Ft.
+In Florida, we experienced the historic charm of St. Augustine, walked along the sandy beaches in Melbourne and Ft.
 Lauderdale and ate tasty Cuban pork sandwiches in the vibrant area of Little Havana in Miami.
-(Sorry not done yet……) We also cruised out of the Port of Miami towards the crystal blue waters of the Caribbean islands.
+(Sorry not done yet.)
+We also cruised out of the Port of Miami towards the crystal blue waters of the Caribbean islands.